 Yes, that's where my three months comes from!
 It's lifestyle related, not language related.

-In three months, I can get into a comfortable routine, maybe have a girlfriend, get to know a city well, take a few weekends to visit the surroundings, and most importantly make good local friends.
-And yet, it’s short enough that I know another trip is on the way soon so I am still definitely a “nomad” and traveller.
-I consider it the “Goldilock’s zone” of not too little and not too much.
+In three months, I can get into a comfortable routine, get to know a city well, take a few weekends to visit the surroundings, and most importantly make good local friends.
+And yet, it's short enough that I know another trip is on the way soon so I am still definitely a “nomad” and traveler.
+I consider it the “Goldilock's zone” of not too little and not too much.

 The question should never be “how long does it take one to learn a language” but How long do you have? or How intensively are you willing to invest your time?